noahFavelo/noahFavelo/README.md

 - 👋 Hi, I’m @noahFavelo
-- 👀 I’m interested in programming especially golang
+- 👀 I’m a software engineer working day to day in JavaScript and React.
-- 🌱 I’m currently learning web development and JS in Codesmith FTRI 51
+- 🌱 I’m currently working on an Ai/Ml integration project as a freelancer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m always open to work / collaborate anywhere, especially in the Web Ai space.
-- 📫 How to reach me ...
+- 📫 You can reach me at https://www.linkedin.com/in/noahfavelo/
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: about two years ago I built a custom Ai solution, that involved what software engineers would now call RAG, and I am just now realising that I did RAG before it was cool.

 <!---
 noahFavelo/noahFavelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.